HIPAA Fax Guide: Why Healthcare Still Relies on Fax in 2026

 Fax machine in a public area.
 If the receiving fax machine sits in a hallway or break room where anyone can grab pages, that's a physical security gap.
 This is the recipient's responsibility, but senders should be aware of it.

-Who Needs HIPAA Compliant Fax?
+Who Needs Healthcare Fax?

 - Doctor's offices and clinics.
 Referrals, prior authorizations, prescription requests, and patient records all move by fax daily.